 HERO also puts common symbols on the main screen so you won't have to switch views as much.
-On iPhone 6 and 6+, you can tilt the phone to shift the keyboard to one side for easy one-thumb typing.
+On bigger iPhones, you can tilt the phone to move the keyboard to the side for easy one-thumb typing.

 Save your thumbs, my friends.

 The owner of my kids' gymnastics gym wanted to create some sexual abuse educational content for kids, and asked me to help.
 A family therapist wrote the source content, then I reframed it, rewrote it, and art directed it (hiring an illustrator on fiverr) into a kid-friendly gamified app that:

 If it prevents even one child from being abused, it'll be worth it!

 I cheered in college and coached KU's squad for 11 years, so naturally, I made some cheer stuff!

 Cheerleaders can easily compare college cheer programs and submit their info to 300 college coaches in one simple form.
 Visit the page

 I designed a bunch of cheer-themed shirts, phone cases, and mugs, then set up a Shopify storefront with on-demand fulfillment by PrintAura.
 I've since closed the shop, but I learned a lot.

 Cheer GIFs are both iMessage Stickers and an iOS keyboard for pasting into any messaging app that accepts image pasting.
 It includes 61 cheer-themed stickers (40 animated + 21 static), all in 3 hair/skin tones.
 App Store

 This was my first app, which lets you create images from flyers, bases, facials, signs, poms, and more, then export or paste them into tweets, texts, Instagram, Facebook, etc. App Store